rspec/rspec-rails/README.md

 3. [Rails 4.x `ActiveRecord::Migration` pending migration checks](https://www.relishapp.com/rspec/rspec-rails/docs/upgrade#pending-migration-checks)
 4. Extraction of `stub_model` and `mock_model` to
    [`rspec-activemodel-mocks`](https://github.com/rspec/rspec-activemodel-mocks)
+5. In Rails 5.x, controller testing has been moved to its own gem which is [rails-controller-testing](https://github.com/rails/rails-controller-testing).
+Using `assigns` in your controller specs without adding this gem will no longer work.

 Please see the [RSpec Rails Upgrade docs](https://www.relishapp.com/rspec/rspec-rails/docs/upgrade) for full